 After a car accident, you’ll likely have to deal with an insurer or multiple insurance companies.
-Sometimes these companies can cause issues, necessitating the need of an attorney.
-For help in dealing with an insurer after an accident, call our Ohio insurance claims lawyers for help.
+Sometimes these companies can cause issues.
+For help dealing with an insurer after an accident, call our Ohio insurance claims lawyers.

 After you are hurt or lose a loved one in a car crash, you need to know who is responsible for the accident.
 This often requires obtaining evidence of another driver’s careless or reckless conduct behind the wheel.